 Overview and Principal Activity

-The Scottish Solicitors' Guarantee Fund (the “Fund”) exists to protect clients who have lost money because of the dishonesty of a solicitor or a member of their staff.
+The Scottish Solicitors' Guarantee Fund (the “Fund”) exists to protect clients and the public who have lost money because of the dishonesty of a solicitor or a member of their staff.
 The fund is paid for entirely by solicitor firms without the use of taxpayer money from government.

 The Fund was created by statute under S.43 of the Solicitors (Scotland) Act 1980.